Lewa Safari Camp

 Adult literacy catering for 300 people

-Conservation education running three times a week, open to students all over Kenya.
+Conservation education runs three times a week, open to students all over Kenya.

 If you would like to visit one of the schools, a donation for the Lewa Education Program will be applicable.
 Please note that the Lewa Education Program allocates all donations received according to current priorities as identified by them.
 Contact us for more information.

 If you are considering bringing donations from abroad, visit the Pack for a Purpose website.
-Where you will find very specific advice on what is needed.
 Please do note that when flying within Kenya, the internal flight weight restriction is 15kg.
 Therefore it may limit what you can carry with you to the camps and donate to the rural communities in person.
 We can always, however, donate anything over and above your weight limit on your behalf at a later date.

 Elewana Lewa Safari Camp Activities

 All Lewa Safari Camp guides have been certified Bronze or Silver level by the Kenya Professional Safari Guides Association.
 They are all passionate about their land and the wildlife that they share it with.
-They have intimate knowledge of an individual rhino, cheetah and lion families that have made the Conservancy their home.
-As well as the botany, paleontology and history of Lewa.
+They have intimate knowledge of individual rhino, cheetah, and lion families that have made the Conservancy their home.
+As well as the botany, paleontology, and history of Lewa.

 Birding safari